NEW! Don’t miss the first annual Birth to Three Conference focused on content specific for OTs, PTs and SLPs.

 Non-Financial Disclosure: Anais Villaluna has a non-financial relationship with IDDSI (International Dysphagia Diet Standardization Initiative) as a US IRG Pediatric Co-Chair, Communication Committee Member.
 She has a non-financial relationship with Feeding Matters as a volunteer for Digital Outreach Committee.

-Dana Kizer is an OT who has a special interest in feeding and sensory processing.
+Dana Kizer is an occupational therapist, Board Certified in Pediatrics, and has a special interest in feeding as well as sensory processing.
 She has worked in a variety of pediatric settings including a pediatric hospital, specialty clinic, private practice, and home health.
 Dana has presented on feeding therapy and interventions nationally and across virtual platforms.
 Dana is a published author on the subject of pediatric feeding disorders.
-She currently volunteers her time with Feeding Matters by serving on the Family Advisory Council to help families navigate the complex world of pediatric feeding disorders.
+She currently volunteers her time with Feeding Matters by serving on the Pre-Conference Committee and the Family Advisory Council to help families navigate the complex world of pediatric feeding disorders.
 In addition to her professional experience with feeding disorders, Dana brings a family perspective to her treatments and teaching experiences as her initial experience with feeding therapy occurred when she would accompany her younger brother to his feeding therapy appointments.
 She has seen first-hand the difference therapy can make in the lives of patients and their families.

 Financial Disclosure: Dana Kizer receives a salary from Texas Children’s Hospital and Feeding and Swallowing Specialists of The Woodlands.
 She receives a speaking honorarium from Education Resources, Inc.

-Non-Financial Disclosure: Dana Kizer has a non-financial relationship with Feeding Matters as a volunteer for Family Advisory Committee.
+Non-Financial Disclosure: Dana Kizer has a non-financial relationship with Feeding Matters as a volunteer for the Family Advisory Council and the Pre-Conference Committee.

 VENUE LOCATION MAPClick image to access Google Maps.